 Back to top

-To determine antigen density on murine cells, beads that bind rat antibodies via the Fc portion were used.
-All rat anti-mouse antibodies were titrated on murine splenocytes prior to starting the protocol to determine the optimal concentration for use.
+To determine antigen density on human and mouse cells, beads that bind either mouse or rat antibodies via the Fc portion were used.
+For mouse anti-human antibodies, Quantum Simply Cellular Mouse IgG Beads were used.
+All antibodies were titrated on human peripheral blood or murine splenocytes prior to starting the protocol to determine the optimal concentration for use.
 Saturating concentrations of antibody were also determined for the beads.
-An example of antibody titration and how the optimal concentration was chosen can be seen for Rat Anti-Mouse CD4 PE (MCA2961PE) in Figure 1.
+An example of antibody titration and how the optimal concentration was chosen can be seen for Rat Anti-Mouse CD4 PE (MCA2691PE) in Figure 1.
 Visit our dedicated antibody titration page for more information on the benefits of titration.

 Fig. 1.
 Antibody titration.
 CD4 PE (MCA2691PE) was used to stain murine splenocytes at reducing concentrations.
 The stain index of the positive cells was plotted against antibody dilution (ml of antibody in 100 ml staining buffer) to reveal the optimal staining concentration.

-After the optimal antibody concentrations were obtained by titration, murine splenocytes were Fc blocked with 10% mouse serum, then stained with each antibody conjugated to PE.
-In parallel, the individual populations of beads, with increasing binding capacity, were stained with the same PE conjugated antibodies, at saturating concentrations (determined by titration) before being pooled ready for analysis by flow cytometry, following the guidelines stated on the datasheet.
+After the optimal antibody concentrations were obtained by titration, human blood was Fc blocked using 10% human serum, and murine splenocytes were Fc blocked with 10% mouse serum.
+The samples were then stained with each antibody conjugated to PE.
+In parallel, the individual populations of beads, with increasing binding capacity, were stained with the same PE conjugated antibodies at saturating concentrations (also determined by titration), before being pooled ready for analysis by flow cytometry, following the guidelines stated on the datasheet.
 No Fc block was used for the beads.
 A population of beads was left unstained as a negative control.
-To ensure consistency within the experiment, the staining was performed on the same samples, with the same protocol, for similar lengths of time, including the same number of wash steps using the same lot of antibody.
+To ensure consistency within the experiment, for human and mouse samples, the staining was performed on the same samples, with the same protocol, for similar lengths of time, including the same number of wash steps using the same lot of antibody.

 Fig. 2.
 Beads and cells are visible using the same forward and side